 5. Interactive Quizzes and Polls

 Create fun and interactive quizzes, polls, or employee engagement events centered around women’s achievements and milestones.
 These activities encourage employees to learn while actively participating in the celebration.
-Questions could range from historical trivia to modern-day challenges women still face.
+Questions can range from historical trivia to modern-day challenges women still face.

 6. Virtual Film Screenings and Book Clubs

 Host virtual screenings of documentaries or films that highlight women’s struggles and achievements.
 Alternatively, initiate a book club focusing on literature authored by women or tackling themes of gender equality.
-Consider raising money for a worthwhile charity by selling books at your own Women’s Equality Day 2024 function.
+Consider raising money for a worthwhile charity by selling books at your own Women’s Equality Day 2025 function.

 Why Not Celebrate Women’s Equality Day Every Day?

-As we celebrate Women’s Equality Day 2024, remember that promoting gender equality is not limited to a single day.
+As we celebrate Women’s Equality Day 2025, remember that promoting gender equality is not limited to a single day.
 It’s an ongoing effort that requires continuous commitment.

 What’s Next?

 Our internal communication software, Cerkl Broadcast, has helped hundreds of companies personally engage their employees.
 Access a free DEI communication checklist to share within your organization.
-Review the types of content your team creates and distributes across your channels and find the best way to celebrate Women’s Equality Day in 2024.
+Review the types of content your team creates and distributes across your channels and find the best way to celebrate Women’s Equality Day in 2025.

+Why is August 26 called Women’s Equality Day?
 Women’s Equality Day has been celebrated on August 26 every year since 1973.
 It commemorates the ratification of the 19th Amendment to the U.S. Constitution, which in 1920 gave women in America the right to vote.

+When and where did Women’s Equality Day start?
 Women’s Equality Day originated in the United States.
-Congress designated August 26 as Women’s Equality Day through a joint resolution in 1971, which was officially enacted in 1973.
+Congress designated August 26 as Women's Equality Day through a joint resolution in 1971, which was officially enacted in 1973.

-Employees can contribute to Women’s Equality Day in many ways, from learning about the history of women’s rights to raising awareness about gender equality issues on social media.
+How can employees get involved in promoting Women’s Equality Day 2025?
+Employees can contribute to Women's Equality Day in many ways, from learning about the history of women’s rights to raising awareness about gender equality issues on social media.
 They can also participate in company-sponsored events, attend company-organized workshops on gender equality, or become a mentor to young female colleagues, sharing their knowledge and experience to help them succeed.